JacksonWuxs/DaPy/README.md

 DaPy.CountQuantiles(data, shapes=[0.05,0.1,0.25,0.5,0.75,0.9,0.95])
 ```
 This function could help you find the Quantiles of the data.
-- [shapes] expects a iterble item which includes some decimals.
+- [shapes] Expects a iterble item which includes some decimals.
 - Return the value of each quantile.
 ```Python
 DaPy.CountDistribution(data, breaks=10)
 ```
 This function could help you statistic the distribution of the data.
-- [breaks] expects a integer which means how many groups you would like to partition.
+- [breaks] Expects a integer which means how many groups you would like to partition.
 - Return a list that includes the frequency of each partition.
 ```Python
 DaPy.Statistic(data)